Let’s talk about the twin pregnancy journey from week 10 to week 12!

-Here’s what you need to know about how life will be like when you’re 10 weeks pregnant with twins, and in the following weeks leading up to the second trimester.
+Here’s what you need to know about how life will be like during week 10 of your twin pregnancy, and in the following weeks leading up to the second trimester.

 This is an exciting time for both you and your babies as you’re nearing the end of the first trimester with twins.
 While all women will already feel and see the changes to their body, signs and symptoms can be more pronounced for those carrying twins than carrying one baby.

 What is happening to your body when you’re 10 weeks pregnant with twins?

 Your breasts most likely feel more tender and uncomfortable to the touch.
 Don’t worry, that will hopefully be ending soon!

 You are most likely also experiencing nausea and vomiting in your first trimester with twins.
 According to WebMD, morning sickness tends to be more severe in twin pregnancies.
 That’s because your levels of the hormone HCG (human chorionic gonadotropin) are higher, so you may find it difficult to keep food down or feel queasy all throughout the day.

 You may also notice increased vaginal discharge and even occasional minimal spotting—which, unfortunately, is also more common in a 10-week twin pregnancy.
 So when should you be worried enough to call the doctor?
 In his interview with WebMD, Dr. Abdulla Al-Khan (who leads the Hackensack University Medical Center’s department on maternal and fetal medicine), inform your doctor if you also feel cramps, pass clots, or if the spotting increases in amount or happens continuously.